 A man who climbs mountains should know a lot about mountaineering gear.

-Mountaineer Alan Arnette is currently in the process of climbing the tallest peak on each of the Earth’s seven continents (known throughout mountain-climbing circles as the seven summits) to raise awareness and $1 million for Alzheimer’s research.
-He’s already got three summits under his belt and is attempting his fourth peak — Denali (also known as Mt.
-McKinley) — as this is written.
+Mountaineer Alan Arnette is currently in the process of climbing the tallest peak on each of the Earth’s seven continents (known throughout mountain-climbing circles as the seven summits).
+He’s doing this to raise awareness and $1 million for Alzheimer’s research.
+He’s already got three summits under his belt and is attempting his fourth peak—Denali (also known as Mt.
+McKinley)—as this is written.

 It’s worth nothing that this is happening almost immediately after Arnette’s successful summit of Mount Everest on May 21, 2011.

-And while I don’t really have any huge desire to climb Everest (too many chances for someone else to do something dumb and kill me—though I would like to trek to base camp some day), I do climb the occasional mountain in Southern California.
+I don’t really have any huge desire to climb Everest (too many chances for someone else to do something dumb and kill me), I do climb the occasional mountain in Southern California.

 And if you, like me, are inspired by Arnette’s journey and his goals, consider donating to one of his selected Alzheimer’s charities.